 Your CV is a window of opportunity to sell yourself and your potential; understanding how to write a scientific CV can sometimes add more complexity to the process.
-As employers are known to spend minimal time reading CVs, it is important to condense your education, skills, and experience, whilst plucking out the most valuable and important parts for the role you’re applying for.

 This article helps explore the key elements of a successful CV in the scientific industry to help you attain your ideal role in STEM.